Here’s what has proven to be a basic round-up of what makes for a better ride experience through peace of mind

 - Spare gloves

-You need to get around but have no idea where to go.
-1st stop should be a large book shop or amazon
+Do you want to get out and explore or maybe you are running out of new places and have no idea where to go.
+1st stop should be a large book shop or Amazon

-Although there are a few different touring volumes around, for purely map based info with easy to read icons the Touring Mapple series stands out as a foreign rider’s fovorite.
+Although there are a few different touring volumes around, for purely map based info with easy to read icons the Touring Mapple series stands out as a foreign rider’s favorite.

 It comes in a couple of different shapes and sizes so make sure you get the one that suits your needs.